wishzhang/wish-cvue/README.md

 ## License

-CVue is open source software licensed as MIT.
+Cvue is open source software licensed as MIT.